Bielteknik/orionRC/backend/README.md

-# Meteoroloji Gözlem Platformu - Backend
+# ORION Gözlem Platformu - Backend

-This is the backend API for the Meteorology Observation Platform, built with Node.js, Express, and TypeScript.
+This is the backend API for the ORION Observation Platform, built with Node.js, Express, and TypeScript.

 ## Features